Belarusian-Russian strategic army exercise Zapad 2017

 One of the reporters asked about the development of army in Belarus and the modernization of the military-industrial complex.
 The head of state spoke about the profound modernization of existing weapon systems.

-Alexander Lukashenko was confident that it is not necessary to buy new expensive defense products for millions of U.S. dollars if the available systems can be upgraded to achieve comparable performance.
-“We know how to accomplish it, including aerial vehicles, armored vehicles, and firearms,” Alexander Lukashenko stressed.
+Aleksandr Lukashenko was confident that it is not necessary to buy new expensive defense products for millions of U.S. dollars if the available systems can be upgraded to achieve comparable performance.
+“We know how to accomplish it, including aerial vehicles, armored vehicles, and firearms,” Aleksandr Lukashenko stressed.

 At the same time, new weapon systems are being developed.
 The multiple-launch rocket system Polonez or Belarus-made armored vehicles are some of them.
 The head of state drew attention to the fact that Belarusian defense companies are working primarily on weapons and materiel, which may come in handy in conditions of modern military conflicts.
 “We will not see a war of one frontline vs. another frontline.
 There will be local battles.
 We need very mobile troops for defense.
 The latest wars encourage us towards having mobile units,” he stated.